 Dry Creek Trail after intersection with Shingle Creek

-At the Dry Creek/Shingle Creek intersection, we hiked up Dry Creek Trail.
+At the Dry Creek/Shingle Creek intersection 1.9 miles from the trailhead, we hiked up Dry Creek Trail #78 (to the left) and came back on Shingle Creek Trail #79 to complete the loop.
 The topography got steeper as we neared the ridge.
 Most bridges across the creek are flat-topped logs especially helpful during elevated spring run-offs.
 Numerous waterfalls and moss, a forest thick with trees and brush make this Boise foothills hike enjoyable.
 Such a beautiful riparian environment so close to home!

 After 2,000 feet of climbing, the ridge lies at ~ 5,600 feet in elevation, where the sound of water rushing over rocks is replaced by wind flowing through Douglas Fir and Ponderosa Pine branches.
-We saw lots of deer tracks in the snow and at the top a very fit-looking runner.
 At the trail junction sign, a short 0.4 mile spur continues to the southeast to join Boise Ridge Road.
 To continue to Shingle Creek, head on Trail 79 to the west.
 Soon the Treasure Valley is seen through the opening in the canyon.

 Trail junction sign at top of Ridge 0.4 miles from Boise Ridge Road